David M. Sabatini: Biography

 David M. Sabatini was born and raised in New York to David D. Sabatini and Zulema Sabatini, both Argentine immigrants from Buenos Aires.
 He obtained his B.S. from Brown University followed by both his MD and his Ph.D. at Johns Hopkins School of Medicine, where he worked in the lab of Solomon H. Snyder.
-He joined the Whitehead Institute as a Whitehead Fellow in 1997, the same year he matriculated from Johns Hopkins.
-In 2002 he became an Assistant Professor at MIT and a Member of the Whitehead Institute.
+He joined the Whitehead Institute as a Whitehead Fellow in 1997, the same year he graduated from Johns Hopkins.
+In 2002 he became an assistant professor at MIT and a Member of the Whitehead Institute.
 He was promoted to tenured professor in 2006.

-Sabatini currently resides in Cambridge, Massachusetts and is an avid biker and gardener.
-His father, David D. Sabatini, is a cell biologist and Professor at New York University.
-His younger brother, Bernardo L. Sabatini, is a neuroscientist and Professor at Harvard Medical School.
+Sabatini's father, David D. Sabatini, is a cell biologist and professor at New York University.
+His younger brother, Bernardo L. Sabatini, is a neuroscientist and professor at Harvard Medical School.

 Sabatini is the scientific founder of Navitor, Raze Therapeutics, and KSQ Therapeutics.

 Allegations of sexual misconduct

+In April 2021, after a new director of the Whitehead Institute where Sabatini worked had initiated a sexual harassment survey, a former graduate student at the institute came forward with sexual harassment allegations against him.

-In late 2021, following an investigation by an outside law firm of concerns surrounding sexual harassment, the Howard Hughes Medical Institute fired Sabatini, and he resigned from the Whitehead Institute.
-Following this, MIT placed Sabatini on administrative leave while it conducted its own investigation.
-MIT's investigation concluded that Sabatini had violated its policies on sexual relationships in the workplace.
-The investigation gave a recommendation to revoke tenure, at which time Sabatini resigned from his position at MIT.
-Sabatini denies that the alleged behavior was sexual harassment, and he has filed a defamation lawsuit against the Whitehead Institute and two of its scientists.
+In August 2021, following an investigation of the complaints by an outside law firm, Sabatini was forced to resign from the Whitehead Institute and was fired from the Howard Hughes Medical Institute which had funded his research.
+Sabatini denies that the alleged behavior was sexual harassment, claims that the investigation was biased, and has filed a defamation lawsuit against the Whitehead Institute, its director and his accuser.
+The claims against the Whitehead Institute and its director were summarily dismissed in 2025, as were many of the claims against his accuser.
+His accuser responded with a countersuit, claiming that he coerced her into sex and that the atmosphere in his lab was sexually charged and toxic.

+MIT placed Sabatini on administrative leave while it conducted its own investigation.
+This investigation concluded that Sabatini had violated its policies on sexual relationships in the workplace, finding that he "engaged in a sexual relationship with a person over whom he held a career-influencing role", and gave a recommendation to revoke tenure.
+Sabatini resigned from his position at MIT in April 2022.

 In 2022, Sabatini was under consideration for a position at the NYU Grossman School of Medicine.
 After significant protests from students and some faculty over the sexual harassment allegations, he withdrew his name from consideration.